Internal mobility policy

 Secondments should be for a meaningful length of time - usually at least three months for operational roles and six months for management roles.
-They generally will not last longer than 12 months, but can do for specific projects.
+They generally will not last longer than 12 months but can do for specific projects.
 If you’re on a secondment and the role becomes permanent, it will usually be advertised.
 However, depending on the situation you may be offered the role without it being advertised if you had an ‘achieving’ rating or above in your performance review during the secondment.

 We usually expect you to have been in your current role for at least six months before you apply for another internal role, but you should’ve at least completed any probationary/training period in the role.
 We would also expect that you won’t have any live disciplinary sanctions on record or currently be involved in disciplinary proceedings – speak to your current manager if you have any concerns about this.
 If you have performance warnings on record you may still apply for other roles.

 If the stepping up situation is likely to go on for more than six months then your manager will look at longer-term options, which may include advertising the role as a secondment or as a permanent vacancy.
-If this happens then the role will be advertised internally for a minimum of one week and anyone will be able to apply through the Internal Careers Portal.
+If this happens then the role will be advertised internally for a minimum of one week and anyone will be able to apply through the Internal Jobs Site.

 Things to think about

-Stepping up opportunities are usually for a minimum of four weeks and maximum of six months.
-Whilst stepping up, your main role will stay the same but you’ll be given additional duties.
+Stepping up opportunities are usually for a minimum of 4 weeks and maximum of 6 months.
+Whilst stepping up, your main role will stay the same, but you’ll be given additional duties.
 If you agree to take a stepping up opportunity, we expect that you will carry out the extra responsibilities for the length of time you agree with your manager.

-Ideally you will have been in your existing role for at least six months before taking on extra responsibilities, but you should have at least completed any probationary/training period in the role.
+Ideally you will have been in your existing role for at least 6 months before taking on extra responsibilities, but you should have at least completed any probationary/training period in the role.